alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- The coverage of the code is 98%, which tests the source code of making the dataset and of training the model.
-The coverage of the datasets is of 100%, but that of the model is 96%.
+--- The average coverage of the code is 98%, which tests the code for making the datasets and for making predictions.
+The coverage of the dataset code is 100%, but that of the model is 96%.
 There was a skipped line in test_model.py (line 17), which belongs to the content of an if statement that is never applied, which is the reason why the percentage is not 100%.
 In any case, not all the parts of the source code were checked, as there are many aspects that could be tested and more tests can always be done.
 As well, it is likely that the tests themselves are biased because we created them after looking at the outputs the model produces. ---

 ### Question 9

-> **Did you workflow include using branches and pull requests?
+> **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
 > Answer length: 100-200 words.